chihyanghsu0805/computer-science/system_design/consistent.md

 Only a small set of keys move when servers are added / removed.

-Data is stored in a ring with predefined ranges, start of each range is a token, MD5 Hashing..
+Data is stored in a ring with predefined ranges, start of each range is a token, MD5 Hashing.

 When node is added / removed, only the next node is affected, but leads to non-uniform data and load.

 ## Virtual Nodes

-Single token addigned to each node is a manual and fixed division of the ranges, which can be problematic with adding / removing nodes, hotspots, and node rebuilding.
+Single token assigned to each node is a manual and fixed division of the ranges, which can be problematic with adding / removing nodes, hotspots, and node rebuilding.

 The hash range is divided into multiple randomly distributed and non-contiguous smaller ranges (Virtual Nodes).